dassarthak18/SobolBox/README.md

 By computing the neural network outputs across these points, SobolBox identifies promising regions where global optima might be found.
 For each output variable, the argmin and argmax are chosen, and a **trust-region constrained optimization** is performed to quickly converge to a local optima around that region and refine the preliminary estimate obtained from Sobol.
 This ensures a tight under-approximation of the output bounds.

-Once these extrema estimates are obtained, they are fed into Microsoft Z3 Theorem Prover along with the safety specification for analysis.
+Once these extrema estimates are obtained, they are fed into Z3 along with the safety specification for analysis.

 * If the analysis determines that a safety violation is not possible given the computed output bounds, the tool returns ``unsat``.
 The output bounds computed by our algorithm are under-approximations.
 As such, ``unsat`` results are high confidence, but not sound guarantees.
 * If the analysis finds a Sobol sequence sample or an optima that is a valid safety violation, the tool returns ``sat`` along with the counterexample.